 Educational reforms in Australia have now exceeded the federal level and have impacted many of us.
 At Curtin, a strategy of teaching was introduced in 2020 which included replacing all lectures with multiple 15-minute short video clips and other forms of online materials.
 It also ensured a 30% online and 70% face-to-face teaching element in every unit (whilst no COVID-19 restrictions were in place).
 This change has affected both students and staff across the campus.

 The Curtin Student Guild opposed such changes in learning by launching a feedback portal and organising social media campaigns.
-They also demanded an extension on the University’s consultation period which will now run until the end of April.
+They also demanded an extension on the University’s consultation period which will now run until the end of April, 2021.

-“While I’m paying 80,000 Australian dollars every year, the only support we have received from the university is basically nothing.”
+“While I’m paying 80,000 Australian dollars every year, the support we have received from the university is basically nothing.”